ros-controls/ros2_controllers/joint_trajectory_controller/docs/index.rst

 The controller expects at least position feedback from the hardware.
 Joint velocities and accelerations are optional.
-Currently the controller does not internal integrate velocity from acceleration and position from velocity.
+Currently the controller does not internally integrate velocity from acceleration and position from velocity.
-Therefore if the hardware provides only acceleration or velocity states they have to be integrated in the hardware-interface implementation ot velocitiy and position to use this controllers.
+Therefore if the hardware provides only acceleration or velocity states they have to be integrated in the hardware-interface implementation ot velocitiy and position to use these controllers.

 The controller types are placed into namespaces according to their command types for the hardware (see `general introduction into controllers <../../index.rst>`_).